New York City: The Borough Of Manhattan – Part One

 The History of Manhattan In A New York Minute

-Manhattan has always been shaped and molded by its culturally diverse inhabitants, starting with the first true native New Yorkers – The Lenape Indians.
-In fact, the name Manhattan is the English translation of the Lenape word Manna-hata, meaning “Island of many hills.”
+Manhattan has always been shaped and molded by its culturally diverse inhabitants, starting with the first true native New Yorkers—the Lenape Indians.
+In fact, the name Manhattan is the English translation of the Lenape word Manna-hata, meaning “island of many hills.”

-After several bloody conflicts – including the Anglo-Dutch wars – the Dutch eventually surrendered the land to the English in a peace treaty in 1664.
-The English named it New York, tore down the wall, and paved a street over it – called it Wall Street.
+Despite the colossal misunderstanding, the Dutch claimed ownership of the land, then named New Amsterdam, and built a defensive wall to keep out the Lenape, the English, and other groups.
+After years of conflict, including the Anglo-Dutch wars, the Dutch ultimately surrendered the land to the English in a 1664 peace treaty.
+The English renamed it New York, tore down the wall, and paved a street over it, calling it Wall Street.

-With the immigration boom of the late 1800s, More than 70% of all immigrants entered the United States through New York City, earning it the nickname, “The Golden Door.”
-Many of these people settled in Manhattan and New York City’s other boroughs, making it the melting pot of cultures it is today.
+With the immigration boom of the late 1800s, more than 70% of all immigrants entering the U.S. came through New York City—earning it the enduring nickname, The Golden Door.
+Many of these newcomers made their homes in Manhattan and the surrounding boroughs, creating the cultural mosaic New York is celebrated for today.

 The Neighborhoods Of Manhattan – Part One